CT Scan Renewal Campaign

 We need your help to keep this essential service and equipment available at your hospital.
 100% of your support stays right here to help your hospital!

-The current CT Scan at LWDH is 13 years old, and replacement parts are no longer manufactured for repairs.
-This means that should something go down on the current CT Scan and a replacement part cannot be located, CT Scans would no longer be available at your hospital.
+The previous CT Scan at LWDH was 13 years old, and replacement parts are no longer manufactured for repairs.
+This meant that should something go down on the old CT Scan and a replacement part cannot be located, CT Scans would no longer be available at your hospital.
 Over 4,300 scans were performed at LWDH in 2016.
 This is an important piece of diagnostic equipment essential to maintaining the quality of care available at LWDH.

 Dr. Sean Moore, Chief of Emergency Medicine, LWDH